weiyudaixing/obsidian-tasks/docs/Advanced/Styling.md

 Task statuses are represented by a few data attributes, all set on the `task-list-item` `LI` element:

 - `data-task` contains the *status symbol*, e.g. "" for a regular TODO, "x" for a regular DONE, or any other symbols that you use.
-- `data-task-status-type` contains the *status type*, e.g. "TODO", "DONE", "IN_PROGRESS".
+- `data-task-status-stage` contains the *status stage*, e.g. "TODO", "DONE", "IN_PROGRESS".
 - `data-task-status-name` contains the *status name*, e.g. "Todo", "Done", "In Progress".

-These attributes can be used to style tasks according to their status, with the status type being the preferred selector in most cases.
+These attributes can be used to style tasks according to their status, with the status stage being the preferred selector in most cases.

 ## Limitations of styling